ayahariri/201readingnote/github.md

    - Name the repo
    - Go to *Settings* to choose a theme "Jeykell"

-   There are two ways to write the content, either through github itself or through the ACP command on terminal.
+   There are two ways to write the content, either through github itself or through the ACP command on terminal